Health program in the

 we want to build, a newborn child screams.”

 The team of doctors from Witten advised the Company Festspielhaus Afrika gemeinnützige GmbH, in the design of the health facility.
 It was as such possible to design a healthcare facility pursuant to the international standards of WHO, which is perfectly adapted to local needs.
 Furthermore, one reacted to the lack of treatment options for the dental suffering in the region, with an appropriate specialisation of the infirmary.
 In addition to the standard offer of the outpatient and the maternity ward, a “Cabinet Dentaire” was set up and a dentist recruited.
 The station disposes over a mobile treatment suitcase and a “Moto Ambulance” (patient transport vehicle), which makes it possible to treat patients in their villages.

 The infirmary offers a first contact point, in the rural area around the Operndorf Afrika, since mid-2014.
 It relieves the district hospital, located four kilometres away, as well as supports it in the form of the jointly conceived care programs.
-Most especially women in the region, who have hitherto had to give birth at home, now receive birth assistance as well as primary medical attention for their children.
+Most women in the region, who have hitherto had to give birth at home, now receive birth assistance as well as primary medical attention for their children.

 With the opening of the infirmary on 7 June 2014, the facility was transferred under the aegis of the Burkina Faso health authority.
 Unlike many other aid projects, this infirmary is supervised by a group of doctors from Burkina Faso, within the framework of a sustainable and holistic approach of the project, as well as financed by the Burkina Faso government.
 Measures of health education, which go beyond the government’s budget, are financed by donations.